h128jj/Life-helper-2018/README.md

 # StevensHelper

 This is a self-built life helper website using the Django framework.
-This project was completed at Stevens Institute of Technology in 2018.
+This course project was completed at Stevens Institute of Technology in 2018.